Xanderlicious/mkdocs/docs/docker.md

 ### Cuthbert

 The "cuthbert-network" docker network has been created for all of the containers running on cuthbert
-Just like TiTAN containers, they have all been provided with static IP Addresses
+Just like TiTAN containers, they have all been provided with static IP Addresses.
+As this is a totally seperate system, I'm unable to associate docker containers here with the network that traefik is running on.
+Therefore, any container that needs to run through traefik, a [dynamic file](https://docs.xmsystems.co.uk/dynamic/) needs to be created.

 ```bash
 docker network create --subnet 172.22.0.0/24 cuthbert-network